 O.K., enough chatter.
 Let’s get cooking!

 Cut up 10 whole chicken wings.
-Once they’re all prepped, get them into a big bowl.
+(When you cut ten wings, you end up with 30 wing pieces.
+That’s 10 drumettes, 10 flaps and 10 wing tips.
+You’ll either discard the wing tips or save them for another use.
+That leaves 20 wing pieces that you’re using here.
+Once they’re all cut up, get them into a big bowl.
 Sprinkle with 1/2 teaspoon of salt and 1 tablespoon of baking powder (NOT baking soda!).
 It doesn’t seem like much but you’re not trying to make a coating for the wings here.
 You’re trying to change their ph level so that they will crisp up better.

 Mix it up.
 Don’t be afraid to use your hands.
 It’s way easier and one less thing to wash.
 It’s gobs of fun too!
 (Hey look!
 My nails match the bowl!
 This was unplanned but I like it).